Harinichitikena/BMI-Calculator/README.md

 🎯 Purpose of the Project

 This project was developed to practice basic web development and JavaScript logic, while also demonstrating how simple applications can help users monitor their health metrics.

+🔗 Live Demo
+You can view the live project here: